 provide important insights that are sometimes obscured in translation,

 and a Bible dictionary can help you understand the meanings and varied

 usages of Hebrew and Greek words found in the Bible.
 Some of these

 resources are available online while others can be purchased at your local

 This website, Bible-Study.us, features convenient access to Christian book

-publishers, ministries, and educational institutions which offer various
+publishers, ministries, and educational institutions that offer various

 Bible translations and editions as well as online Bible study tools and